phpLicenseWatcher/phpLicenseWatcher/vagrant_provision/README.md

     * Virtualbox typically assigns the VM an IP of `10.0.2.15`.
 This is not visible from the host due to Virtualbox's NAT firewall.
 Instead, certain ports are forwarded to the host at `localhost`.
     * Virtualbox's NAT firewall is meant to block connections to the VM from the Internet.
     * Your host can be seen from within the VM at `10.0.2.2`.
+* Server statuses (shown on `index.php`) get cached for two hours.
+Should this cache go stale before expiration, you can delete all cache files within the vagrant box.
+The path and files are `/var/cache/phplw/*.cache`
+* The PHP error log is within the Vagrant box at `/var/log/apache2/phplw_error.log`.

 ### Troubleshooting
 * Many problems can be solved by issuing a "full-update". `vagrant up --provision-with full-update`